Dave0x21/Sonoff_DIY_Mode/README.md

 ## To Do

+-Add 'Back to device selection' on main menù

-Noting for now, suggestions are welcome!
+Other suggestions are welcome!